 The acquisition method of accounting is used to account for all business combinations, regardless of whether equity instruments or other assets are acquired.
 The consideration transferred for the acquisition of a subsidiary comprises the fair values of the assets transferred, the liabilities incurred and the equity interests issued by the group.
 The consideration transferred also includes the fair value of any asset or liability resulting from a contingent consideration arrangement and the fair value of any pre-existing equity interest in the subsidiary.
 Acquisition-related costs are expensed as incurred.
-Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are, with limited exceptions, measured initially at their fair values at the acquisition-date.
-On an acquisition-by-acquisition basis, the group recognises any non-controlling interest in the acquiree's net identifiable assets.
+Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are, with limited exceptions, measured initially at their fair values at the acquired either at fair value or at the non-controlling interest's proportionate share of the acquiree's net identifiable assets.